jejacks0n/teaspoon/README.md

       expect(true).to.be(false)
 ```

-If you're using a specific framework and you want to take advantage of the things that that framerowk provides you're free to do so, and this is provided as a recommended standard.
-The Teabag reporters understand the techniques above and have specs for them.
+If you're using a specific framework and you want to take advantage of the things that framework provides you're free to do so.
+This is provided as the standard as the Teabag reporters understand the techniques above and have specs for them.
 QUnit doesn't support specifying a test as pending.

 ### Deferring Execution